AndrewCzh/SDE-project/README.md

 To create the env for a new developer, run `make dev_env`.

 We will write an API-driven restaurant business game.
-Players take the role of a chef in the kitchen of a designated restaurant to earn money by fulfilling customers' orders.
+Players take the role of a chef in the kitchen of the REPSAJ restaurant to earn money by fulfilling customers' orders.

 ## Requirements